Hydro One

 Hydro One Limited is an electricity transmission and distribution utility serving the Canadian province of Ontario.
 Hydro One traces its history to the early 20th century and the establishment of the Hydro-Electric Power Commission of Ontario (renamed "Ontario Hydro" in 1974).
 In October 1998, the provincial legislature passed the Energy Competition Act which restructured Ontario Hydro into separate entities responsible for electrical generation, transmission/delivery, and price management with a final goal of total privatization.

 Hydro One was established at this time as a corporation under the Business Corporations Act with the Government of Ontario as sole shareholder.
 Following its initial public offering on the Toronto Stock Exchange in 2015, the Government of Ontario began selling shares to the public with a final goal of 60% of the company being held by private investors.
 A report released on December 2, 2015, by the Auditor General of Ontario raised concern with the sale, indicating that power outages are increasing and that Hydro One's equipment is aging and "at very high risk of failing".
 The estimated cost of necessary repairs was $4.472 billion.

 Service territory

 Hydro One is a holding company with four subsidiaries, the largest being Hydro One Networks.
-It operates 98% of the high voltage transmission grid throughout Ontario, and serves 1.4 million customers in rural areas across the province in its capacity as Ontario's largest distribution utility.
+It operates 98% of the high voltage transmission grid throughout Ontario, and serves 1.4 million customers primarily in rural areas across the province in its capacity as Ontario's largest distribution utility.